avipars/Flipper-Combo/README.md

 # Flipper-Combo
-Combo Stuff for flipper
+Combo Stuff for flipper zero

-SubGHZ Jamming
+subghz_jamming
-- Add these files to /subghz/ on your Flipper Zero (preferably in a new directory named "Jamming"), and access them using the Sub-GHz application.
+- Add these to /subghz/ (preferably in a new folder called "Jamming"), and access them using the Sub-GHz app.

-IRDB
-- copy to /infrared/ folder on your SD Card

 subghz_remote